On this page:

-HELP loans will become available to eligible NZ SCV holders from 1 January 2016 (i.e. for units of study with a census date on or after 1 January 2016).
+HELP loans are available to eligible NZ SCV holders from 1 January 2016 (i.e. for units of study with a census date on or after 1 January 2016).
 VET Student Loans are available to eligible NZ SCV holders from 1 January 2017.

 What assistance will be provided to students to understand the changes?

 Information is available in the current versions of the booklets for the individual HELP schemes (HECS-HELP, FEE-HELP, OS‑HELP and SA-HELP) and VET Student Loans.
 The booklets are available on the Publications page of the Study Assist website and the VET Student Loans information booklet (opens in a new window) is on the Education Department's website.

 Do I remain eligible if my visa status changes to Permanent Resident?

 If you hold a New Zealand SCV but then apply for, and are granted, a permanent residency visa, your HELP eligibility would change to that of a permanent visa holder (non-humanitarian subclass).